Whelen Everyday Champion 2023

 Nominations are now closed.
 Please check back for further updates.

-Whelen’s Everyday Champion annually celebrates and recognizes outstanding emergency service departments, individuals, or groups.
-We seek to honor those who demonstrate bravery and courage during an act of exceptional valor, or by working tirelessly every day to help people, and/or make our communities safer.
+Each year, the Whelen Everyday Champion program celebrates and recognizes outstanding emergency service departments, individuals, or groups by honoring demonstrations of bravery and courage during an act of exceptional valor, or tireless efforts making a community a better or safer place to live.

 Learn more about previous champions

 2022: Lexington Fire Department Community Paramedicine Team